getfem/getfem/interface/README.txt

 -----------------------
-HOW TO INSTALL GETFEM++/Matlab toolbox
+HOW TO INSTALL GetFEM++/Matlab toolbox
 -----------------------

-The installation of the Getfem++ Matlab toolbox requires :
+The installation of the GetFEM++ Matlab toolbox requires :

 - perl installed in /usr/bin/perl